ContinuumIO/blz/blz-manual/_sources/persistent-format.txt

 infrastructure, permitting much better flexibility and performance.

 The low level description for the BLZ format follows.
-It must be noted that with Blaze 0.1 the implementation is almost complete, except for the fact that that superchunks are not yet there.
+It must be noted that with the implementation is almost complete, except for the fact that that superchunks are not yet there.

 The BLZ format